Kaylaesmith1/activities-backend-api/README.md

 The Iowa Summer Activities project was largely modelled after the Moments walkthrough [drf-api](https://github.com/Code-Institute-Solutions/drf-api) that was completed as part of the Code Institute's Diploma in Fullstack Development program for the final project, incorporating React.

 To customize my project, I created two additional models: Reviews and Contact.
-The former allows logged-in users to review an event with a comment and 1-5 star rating, while the latter enables logged-in users to contact the Des Moines city officials in charge of the website and activity management.
+The former allows logged-in users to review an event with a comment and 0-5 star rating, while the latter enables logged-in users to contact the Des Moines city officials in charge of the website and activity management.
+It is important to note that the contact form messages will be posted _only_ to the backend API and will not be sent to a real email account.

 [Back to top](<#table-of-contents>)